open2c/cooler/docs/datamodel.rst

 chroms
 ~~~~~~

-+ Required columns: ``name``
++ Required columns: ``name[, length]``
 + Order: *enumeration*

-An enumeration of the chromosomes, scaffolds or contigs of the assembly that the data is mapped to.
+An semantic ordering of the chromosomes, scaffolds or contigs of the assembly that the data is mapped to.
 This information can be extracted from the bin table below, but is included separately for convenience.
 This enumeration is the intended ordering of the chromosomes as they would appear in a global contact matrix.
 Additional columns can provide metadata on the chromosomes, such as their length.

 bins
 ~~~~